flow/flow-codemod/README.md

 	(but note that individual transforms may require additional options, as documented)
   * Use the `-d` option for a dry-run and use `-p` to print the output for comparison

+##### KNOWN ISSUES

+* jscodeshift uses currently uses Babel 5, which fails to parse certain JS idioms.
+Files that fail to parse will not be transformed, unfortunately.

 ### Included Scripts

 The following codemods can be found under the `transforms` directory: